joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 time: 20 mins
 following: _articles/open-is-an-attitude/history-of-open.md
 summary: >-
-  This module will explore a variety of concepts, actions and attributes of 'open' as an innovative ecosystem.
+  This module will explore a variety of concepts, actions and attributes that form open ecosystems as fuel for collaborative innovation.
 prereq: Have read the README
 format: >
-  *   Read and watch videos on this topic, and consider answers to questions at the end of each section. assignment
+  *   Read and watch videos on this topic, and consider answers to questions at the end of each section.
 materials: Pencil and paper or a computer-- a way of recording notes.
 ---